Pakistan Lose To Egypt To Finish As Runners-up In Street Child Football World Cup - UrduPoint

 ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2022 ) :Pakistan put up a valiant show in the Street Child Football World Cup U-16 but were unlucky to get over the line in the final, conceding a 4-3 defeat on penalty shoot-out to Egypt in Qatar on Saturday.

-It was a gripping clash between the two sides as each outfit scored three goals apiece till the end of the second half.
+It was a gripping clash between the two sides as despite several attempts each outfit remained unable to score any goal till the end of the second half.

 Earlier, Pakistan outwitted Brazil 3-1 in the semifinal on penalty shoot-out to advance to the final.
 They had edged passed Tanzania 2-1 in a nail-biting quarterfinal.